Alejogb1/job-board/blog-data/why-isnt-svg-text-rendering-inside-the-shape.md

 Finally, the `text` element doesn't consider the bounds of other shapes.
 It does not have any automatic clipping or wrapping mechanisms associated with them.
 So, the issue isn't a matter of svg not ‘understanding’ the shape; it’s that the text element and the shape are independent entities, unless we specifically engineer a relationship.

-Okay, let's move to the actual code.
+, let's move to the actual code.
 I'll illustrate these points with a few specific examples, and explain the fixes:

 **Example 1: Simple Misaligned Text**